twilio/twilio-cli/docs/general_usage.md

 twilio-cli can be extended via plugins.

-At this time, only two plugins exist:
+At this time, the following plugins exist:

-* [twilio serverless plugin](https://github.com/twilio-labs/plugin-serverless): To streamline your Twilio Functions development workflow, [Dominik Kundel](https://github.com/dkundel) created `twilio-run`.
+* [twilio serverless plugin](https://github.com/twilio-labs/plugin-serverless): To streamline your Twilio Functions development workflow, [Twilio Labs](https://github.com/twilio-labs/) created `twilio-run`.
 You can use twilio-run from within twilio-cli via [plugin-serverless](https://github.com/twilio-labs/plugin-serverless).

 * [twilio watch plugin](https://github.com/twilio-labs/plugin-watch): Allows you to watch your live debugger alerts, voice calls, and messages as they come in, in real-time.

+* [twilio token plug](https://github.com/twilio-labs/plugin-token): Install and use this plugin to generate a token for use in a client-side SDK, e.g., a chat application.

 ### Install a plugin